Skip to main content

 ← Back to Blog

-8 min readBrassTranscripts Team
+15 min readBrassTranscripts

 When you receive your AI-generated transcript from BrassTranscripts, you have four powerful format options: TXT, SRT, VTT, and JSON.
 But which one should you choose?
 The answer depends entirely on how you plan to use your transcript.
 Let's break down each format's strengths and ideal use cases to help you make the best decision.
+If you encounter issues, see our format troubleshooting guide.

 For more advanced techniques on maximizing your transcripts' value, check out our guide on getting the most accurate AI transcription results.